illuminatedpast/csun-sca-processing/02-processing/02-06-description/02-06-01-aspaceentry.md

 ## Entering Finding Aid Data into ArchivesSpace

-[link to doc or include images from Word doc here]
+[link to doc or include instruction images from Word doc here]

 | Use | Field | Instructions |
 | ----------- | ----------- | ----------- |